Harold I. Hansen

-After his mission Hansen earned a masters in drama at Iowa State University.
+After his mission Hansen earned a master's degree in drama at Iowa State University.
 His thesis was on the history of drama as supported by religious institutions in the United States.
-From 1941-1942 Hansen was a seminary and institute instructor with the Church Educational System.
+From 1941 to 1942 Hansen was a seminary and institute instructor with the Church Educational System.
 He then performed at The Cleveland Play House until 1945 when he joined the faculty of Michigan State University.
 He then returned to Utah State University where he joined the Drama faculty and earned a Ph.D. in 1949 with the subject of his doctoral dissertation being a history of Mormon Theatre.
 In 1952 Hansen was recruited by Brigham Young University president Ernest L. Wilkinson to replace T. Earl Pardoe as head of the Drama department.
 From his start at BYU Hansen was producing cutting edge shows.
 During his first season he managed to perform both The Glass Menagerie and Death of a Salesman.
 The reason this was exceptional is that at the time both shows were still running on broadway.
 In many ways the biggest BYU production done by Hansen was Sand in their Shoes, a musical about the Mormon Pioneers with text by Don Oscarson and music by Crawford Gates.

 While head of the BYU Theatre Department Hansen oversaw the implementation of graduate studies in 1960 and the move to suitable space in the Harris Fine Arts Center in 1965.
 Hansen remained the head of the BYU Theatre Department until 1979.

-While working at BYU Hansen was also involved as the co-owner and co-director with Lael Woodbury of the Ledges Theatre in Grand Ledge, Michigan from 1960-1967.
-They had previously from 1947-1952 run the Proscenium Players, also in Grand Ledge, from 1947-1952.
+While working at BYU Hansen was also involved as the co-owner and co-director with Lael Woodbury of the Ledges Theatre in Grand Ledge, Michigan from 1960 to 1967.
+They had previously from 1947 to 1952 run the Proscenium Players, also in Grand Ledge, from 1947 to 1952.
 From the end of World War II until 1977 Hansen had also served as director of the Hill Cumorah Pageant.
 In 1977 Hansen was replaced as director of the Hill Cumorah Pageant by Jack Paul Sederholm, who had studied at BYU and was then chair of the communications art department at Elizabethtown College in Pennsylvania.
 Sederholm had served for 12 years previously as Hansen's chief assistant.